mnlipp/osgi-getting-started/ProvidingAService.md

 The use case commonly referred to for using a service factory is the log service.
-Because each bundle gets its own instance of the log service implementation, it can be "customize" with the bundle id and when a log method is invoked, the service implementation can add this bundle id to the logged information.
+Because each bundle gets its own instance of the log service implementation, it can be "customized" using the bundle id and when a log method is invoked, the service implementation can add this bundle id to the logged information.

 ### The Prototype Service Factory